omasho-codes/GSOC-25_ML4SCI_EXXA_EVAL_TESTS/README.md

 ### Final Selection of Architecture :

-- Made a shallow & light **3-layer D(8)-equivariant encoder and decoder** with minimal number of feature channels with [escnn](https://github.com/QUVA-Lab/escnn) library to avoid collapsing latent space and result decoder memorising.
+- Made a shallow & light (4.1 MB) **3-layer D(8)-equivariant encoder and decoder** with minimal number of feature channels with [escnn](https://github.com/QUVA-Lab/escnn) library to avoid collapsing latent space and result decoder memorising.

 - This gave similar results in terms of reconstruction but now model was truly equivarint to D(8)-transformations (Flips+*rotations) while mimicking E(2)-equivariance providing much better latent representations.